 The latest polls for the elections published on Monday still predict a victory for the PSOE but is unclear on the extent of this victory.

 Polls released by Spanish media between Sunday and Monday also predict a PSOE victory with between 28 and 31.5% of the votes and 155 to 139 MPs out of 350 total members in Congress.

 How much of a threat is Spain's far-right?

 Since the death of Francisco Franco in 1975 and the subsequent return to democracy, no far-right party has governed in the country.
-That was until Vox formed a coalition with the Popular Party to govern the southern region of Andalucia.
+That was until Vox formed a coalition with PP to govern the southern region of Andalucia.

-Another tie-up could see the Popular Party and Ciudadanos joining a coalition with the far-right party.
+Another tie-up could see the PP and Ciudadanos joining a coalition with the far-right party.
 However, it is unclear if the centre-right Ciudadanos party would agree to a tie-up with a far-right party.

 Who are Sanchez's rivals?

 Pablo Casado (Popular Party): Rajoy's successor has hit out at Sanchez's strategy to try and solve the Catalan crisis with dialogue.

 He has given the PP a harder right-wing line since Rajoy was ousted and has demanded the return of abortion laws that were similar to those of the 1980s.